saa-osig/badges-for-open-practices/README.md

 For the Open Data badge:

 1. Provide the URL, DOI, or other permanent path for accessing the data in a public, open access repository.
+See below for more details if you have data that cannot be shared in public.
 2. State whether or not there are sufficient information accompanying your data for an independent researcher to reproduce the reported results?
-If no, explain.
+If no, explain very breifly why.

 For the Open Materials badge:

-1. Provide the URL, DOI, or other permanent path for accessing the materials (e.g. code files, details of reagents, equipment, biological materials) in a public, open access repository.
+1. Provide the URL, DOI, or other permanent path for accessing the materials (e.g. description of your methods, code files, details of reagents, equipment, biological materials) in a public, open access repository.
 2. State whether or not there are sufficient information for an independent researcher to reproduce the reported methodology?
 If no, explain.

 Here is an example of a typical simple disclosure statement: